Louis XVII: 1795: Death

 On 31 March 1795, Étienne Lasne was appointed to be the child's guardian in place of Laurent.
 In May that year the boy was seriously ill, and a doctor, P. J. Desault, who had visited him seven months earlier, was summoned.
-However, on 1 June, Desault himself died suddenly, not without suspicion of poison, and it was some days before doctors Philippe-Jean Pelletan and Jean-Baptiste Dumangin were called.
+He pointed out the great delay before he was summoned.
+He provided lotions for Louis-Charles' tumors and swollen knees, and suggested the boy be taken to the country for healthy air.
+The latter action was not taken.